This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

-If you have a multi-fuel stove (or an open fire), you might be asking: Can I burn wood and smokeless fuel at the same time?
-Yes—when you do it correctly, you get the bright flame and fast warmth of logs with the long-lasting, steady heat of smokeless fuel.
+Burning wood and smokeless fuel together: How to get the best of both worlds.
+If you have a multi-fuel stove (or an open fire), you may be wondering: can I burn wood and smokeless fuel at the same time?
+Yes—when you do it correctly, you get the bright flame and fast warmth of logs, with the long-lasting, steady heat of smokeless fuel.

 This guide explains the proven “composite fire” method, the best fuel choices, and the airflow settings that help you burn cleaner, hotter, and with more control.